majimboo/node-multistore/README.md

       }
     };

-    // inserts to this model
+    // inserts to all schema/adapters given to model
+    // in this case it is:
+    //    - create: cassandra
+    //    - create: mysql
+    //    - afterCreate: amqp
     Transaction.create(transaction, options, done);